You are listening to the Sean Hannity Radio Show Podcast.

 There is a critical argument over was that the decision for Harry Truman to make, or should that be allowed?

-Should nuclear weapon decisions, for example, be tasked down to lower level commanders than the commander in chief that by your own.
+Should nuclear weapon decisions, for example, be tasked down to lower-level commanders than the commander-in-chief that by yourself.

-Listen, I'm not going to get in the weeds here with it.
+But either way, listen, I'm not going to get in the weeds here with you.

 So a decision that guaranteed the deaths of however many thousands of innocent people, including children, was the right decision.